AmirKaseb/SphinxSpeech/README.md

 - We Had Make another impovements like better parameters tuning and adding data augementation as a parameter also trying to train only parts of data not the full data and to use different tactics  , We Continued training our model for another 100 epoch , So We reached 200 epoch , You can find all versions of models in **/Model** but the best one is **FinalAmir.Nemo** which was used to submit our final submission with   Mean Levenshtein Distance **13.680764** We still think we can improve this results by adding more data for better generalization on Egyptian Dialect .

+- We had made some improvement for phase 2 , and added another 100 epoch to the ASR Model which is named ``MetanoiaLabsModel.nemo``

 - To Load the model and continue training We Used built-in nemo function

 ````python